-Supplemental materials are all optional and shall accompany the promotion file at each level of review and be made available to all internal parties to whom its content is relevant for their review, deliberations and/or vote.
+Supplemental materials are all optional (except where noted above) and shall accompany the promotion file at each level of review and be made available to all internal parties to whom its content is relevant for their review, deliberations and/or vote.
 The candidate should determine, with guidance from their department, if including one or more optional supplemental materials would meaningfully contribute to the dossier and promotion case.